zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.4 rev 6 active-X
+Version 9.4 rev 7 active-X

-A bug removed about a pointer for group in stack, when make it a copy, in an Over or similar statement.
+A bug removed about a pointer for group ias a closure in a lambda function/ New form for execute lambda: lambda (x)->{=x**2}(3)  so x get 3 and return 9

 From version 9.0 revision 50:
 there is a new ca.crt - install ca.crt as root certificate